AVSystem/Anjay/README.Windows.md

 ## Cloning the repository

-Run the following command in a directory of choice **in the Git for Windows bash environment**, making sure that you have the appropriate permissions to create symbolic links (see the [note](#note-about-symbolic-links) above):
+Run the following command in a directory of choice **in the Git for Windows bash environment**:

 ``` sh
 git clone --recurse-submodules -c core.symlinks=true https://github.com/AVSystem/Anjay.git